comecraft/comechat/README.md

 # comechat
-A chat plugin for Spigot
+A chat plugin for Spigot.

+I've archived this repo since DeluxeChat exists.
+There is no point in continuing development.